 Every child deserves a safe and permanent home with a "forever family".
-In La Porte and Pulaski County the need is great.
+In La Porte the need is great.
 Do you have time to volunteer?
 Are you ready to speak up for a child?
-Children in La Porte and Pulaski County are waiting now for a child advocate to ensure their right to a safe and permanent home.
+Children in La Porte are waiting now for a child advocate to ensure their right to a safe and permanent home.
 The CASA volunteer plays an important role in the life of a foster child.
 A CASA is the voice of the child, an unbiased voice for the child's best interests.
 The CASA takes the time to learn and understand what each child needs by visiting with the child at least once a month.
 They then make recommendations to the judge in the best interest of the child.

 How Children Benefit